Ceathiel/DataScienceCapstone/WordPrediction/README.md

 Finally, if no Trigram or Bigram match is found, it looks at Unigrams and provides a recommendation based on the computed Kneser-Ney probability for the unigram

-In the interest of speed, the N-gram models have been pre-processed and resulting computations are saved into cSV files which the application reads in during initialization.
+In the interest of speed, the N-gram models have been pre-processed and resulting computations are saved into CSV files which the application reads in during initialization.

 #### Files in the repository: